anyu/all-things-go/concurrency/01_go-concurrency-101.md

 Most people have a clear idea of what a **computer program** is, so we'll start there.
 You have Slack, Google Chrome, Evernote, etc. They are stored on disk when not running.

-Well, when a program starts, it needs OS resources to run (eg. memory)
+When a program starts, it needs OS resources to run (eg. memory)

 - A **process** is essentially a program that's been loaded into memory along with the resouces it needs.
 The role of an OS, is to allocate resources to various processes.